ryanheise/just_audio/just_audio/README.md

 ## Credits

-This project continues to improve in quality and features thanks to its many contributors and sponsors in the GitHub community.
+This project continues to improve thanks to its many contributors and sponsors in the GitHub community.
 Thank you!

 ## Features